linkedin/DuaLip/docs/citing/index.rst

 Citing DuaLip
 =============

-DuaLip has been created on the basis of the following research paper.
-If you cite DuaLip, please use the following:
+DuaLip has been created on the basis of the following research papers.
+To cite DuaLip, please use the following:

         .. code:: latex